redhat-performance/satellite-monitoring/README.md

             - Dynflow, Forman-smartproxy, Mongodb, Passenger, Postgres, Pulp, Puppet-agent, Qpidd, Qpid Dispatch Router, Tomcat,
        * Satellite Database Operations*
             - Foreman, Candlepin
+If you want to setup a monitoring for your Satellite installation, follow on with the guide.

 ## Getting Started
 Ideally, you need Three hosts to run this project: